nodexone/testnet/stride/README.md

 sudo ufw allow ${STRIDE_PORT}656,${STRIDE_PORT}660/tcp sudo ufw enable
 ```

-## Monitoring
-To monitor and get alerted about your validator health status you can use my guide on [Set up monitoring and alerting for stride validator](https://github.com/kj89/testnet_manuals/blob/main/stride/monitoring/README.md)

 ## Calculate synchronization time
 This script will help you to estimate how much time it will take to fully synchronize your node\